derb12/pybaselines/docs/algorithms/polynomial.rst

 poly (Regular Polynomial)
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-:meth:`.poly` is simple least-squares polynomial fitting.
+:meth:`~.Baseline.poly` is simple least-squares polynomial fitting.
 Use selective
 masking, as described above, in order to use it for baseline fitting.

 Note that the plots below are just the least-squared polynomial fitting